 John Kotter offers two basic approaches to get started:

 How does culture change?
 A powerful person at the top, or a large enough group from anywhere in the organization, decides the old ways are not working, figures out a change vision, starts acting differently, and enlists others to act differently.

-If you are the man or woman in charge, you have a powerful platform from which to motivate change.
-Just realize that you will need to live and model the changes you want to see if anyone is to take those changes seriously.
-Actions speak louder than words – it’s not enough to simply tell people that the culture needs to change.
+If you are the man or woman in charge, you have a powerful platform to motivate change.
+Just realize that you will need to live and model the changes you want to see if anyone takes those changes seriously.
+Actions speak louder than words – it’s not enough to tell people that the culture needs to change.

 Kotter addresses that potential misstep as well:

 What does NOT work in changing a culture?
 Some group decides what the new culture should be.
 It turns a list of values over to the communications or HR departments with the order that they tell people what the new culture is.
 They cascade the message down the hierarchy, and little to nothing changes.

 But you do want things to change.
 So remember this gem of information from Erika Andersen, author of Growing Great Employees:

 People will change their behavior only if they see the new behavior as easy, rewarding and normal.

 As social creatures, humans have a strong drive to be a part of the group.
 Normalize the new behaviors you seek by modeling them yourself.
 Find the influencers in your business and encourage them to promote the new behaviors as well.

 Make it easy for your employees to implement the changes you want to see by removing barriers to success.
 This, again, will require that you listen to your employees to know what those barriers are.